 Project title:

-Renovation Project
+City Bike Trail Renovation Project

 High-level project scope (less than 50 words)

 This project will involve clearing and removing of debris in order to regrade and compact soil to accommodate new granite bike path with stone walls and fencing designed to enhance bicyclist safety.
 This project will also include surrounding landscape and irrigation.
 This project will take 60 work days to complete.